kglw-dot-net/phase1/releases/fishing-for-fishies/index.md

 The strong environmental anti-consumerism theme deserves credit for spurring the realisation of hypocrisy in producing so much waste as a by product of the vinyl record industry.
 Every record since this album is packaged in recycled materials, and usually available on recycled vinyl as well.

+# Album Credits

+> "This record is for Gaz & Fi.
+We love ya heaps"

+* Produced by Stu Mackenzie
+* Mastered by Joeseph Carra
+* Artwork and layout by Jason Galea
+* Photography by Jamie Wdziekonski

-What to listen to next:
+# What to listen to next:

 *   [If you want something else fun/not serious sounding](../oddments)
 *   [If you want another bright sounding album with dark lyrics](../paper-mache-dream-balloon)